k21971/EvilHack/doc/evilhack-changelog.md

 - Caveperson staying illiterate hit point boost revamp
 - Fix: check alive/dead status of demon boss when trying to teleport
+- Fix: It douses it in a torrent of acid!